anjoweichbrodt/WS_Anagni2019/README.md

 ## Troubleshooting

-If the installation procedure outlined above failed, you could reset the environment and start over.
+If the installation procedure outlined above failed, you can reset the environment and start over.

 **On Windows, make sure to run the command line (Anaconda Prompt) as administrator.**